 When is the best to visit Hokkaido

-Spring: many cherry blossom and beautiful flowers blooming.
+Spring: many cherry blossoms and beautiful flowers blooming

-Summer: escape the heath and enjoy the greenery and ocean, feel the comfortable wind and engage in summer activity such as rafting and camping in magnificent natural landscapes
+Summer: escape the heat and enjoy the greenery and ocean, feel the comfortable wind and engage in summer activity such as rafting and camping in magnificent natural landscapes

 Autumn: autumn leaves & Gourmet festival (delicious foods)

-Winter: beautiful scenery with large amount of high quality snow that is perfect for wintersports such as skiing & snowboarding.
+Winter: beautiful scenery with a large amount of high quality snow that is perfect for winter sports such as skiing & snowboarding.

 Here we have a list of best places to visit in Hokkaido.